andreidae/SeXY/README.md

 A.
 `SatsumaSynteny -m 1 -n 10 -q [Your_genome.fasta] -t [X_and_Y_chromosomes.fasta] -o [Output directory name]`

-To reduce memory and time requirements you can remove all scaffolds <10kb from the reference genomes
+ - To reduce memory and time requirements you can remove all scaffolds <10kb from the reference genomes.This can be done easily with bbtools for example

-This can be done easily with bbtools for example `reformat.sh in=file.fasta out=file_10kb.fasta minlength=10000`
+`reformat.sh in=file.fasta out=file_10kb.fasta minlength=10000`

 Extract regions mapping to X and Y from the satsuma output independently